 Of course, San Joaquin Valley’s economic turnaround cannot only be attributed to climate policies and renewable energy growth.
 Nevertheless, the positive benefits of a smart, sustainable transition to an advanced energy economy are clear.

-David Livingston is deputy director for climate and advanced energy and Kayla Soren is an intern with the Atlantic Council Global Energy Center.
+David Livingston is deputy director for climate and advanced energy and Kayla Soren is an intern at the Atlantic Council Global Energy Center.
 You can follow David on Twitter @DLatAC